JJejja/react-mock-portfolio/README.md

 # React Mock Portfolio 🎨 💻

-A modern portfolio built with React.js and styled using Chakra UI.
-This project showcases featured projects, a functional contact form, and smooth navigation—all designed to highlight my skills in frontend development and UX design.
+A mock portfolio web app built with React.js and styled using Chakra UI.
+This project showcases featured projects, a functional contact form, and smooth navigation.

 ---